 You ought to if…

 - You have an abundance of perennials.
 Have you ever seen these blossoms emerge from the ground during or after the winter?
 The soil expands and shrinks as it freezes and thaws, which might push flowers out of their home.
-By lowering the soil temperature, a protective covering can reduce the likelihood of this happening.
+A protective covering can reduce the likelihood of this by lowering the soil temperature.

 - You have a plethora of evergreens in your yard.
 During the winter, evergreens frequently become dry (and then brown).
 A covering might helps in keeping the soil moist.